InditexTech/api-scoring-ide-plugins/plugins/spa-apiscoringviewer/README.md

    pnpm start
    ```

+5. Configure the VSCode plugin (for local development):

-5. If you are executing it on local, open VSCode with the plugin already installed.
-In the plugin configuration (Api Scoring › Certification › Frontend: Url) set the frontend URL to:
+If you are running the SPA locally, open VSCode with the plugin already installed.
+Then, in the plugin settings, go to (Api Scoring › Certification › Frontend: Url) and set the frontend URL to:

 ```
 http://localhost:3000
 ```

+> [!TIP]
+> If you need to remove all dependencies, you can use the following command:
+>
+> ```bash
+> pnpm clean
+> ```

 <br>